Uberts94/timebanking-android-app/README.md

 # G20App

-This is the project of an android app about time banking for course "Mobile Application Development" of Politecnico di Torino.
+TimeBanking Android Application for the Mobile Development Application at Politecnico di Torino.
+Developed with: Giacomo Inghilleri, Davide Mammone